paulyin2001/loc8r/README.md

 #### Hard bugs I faced and learn how to resolve:
 1. Mongoose subdoc find id is not working
   * Solution: check out the JSON again and the id should be written as "_id" and not just "id"
+2. DELETE REST API error: Can't set headers after they are sent.
+It does delete review, but the error put a hold on the server.
+  * Soluction: call sendJsonResponse twice and update res.status twice.
+Make sure only 1 res being sent. [reference](http://stackoverflow.com/questions/7042340/node-js-error-cant-set-headers-after-they-are-sent)